adityashrm21/adityashrm21.github.io/about.md

 ---
 * Graduate student in Data Science at The University of British Columbia
 * Mathematics and Computing graduate from Indian Institute of Technology Guwahati
-* Active interests in Machine Learning, AI, Data Science and Computer Networks
+* Active interests in Deep Learning, AI, Data Science and Computer Networks
-* Believes in learning by doing
+* Actively looking for a role as a Deep Learning Researcher
 * Aims to help create the world a better place to live in

 ### Contact me